OCIA FAQs

 I think I am being called to join the Catholic Church, how do I get started?

-Talk to one of the priests here at St. Cecilia or the director of the OCIA program, Deacon Mark O'Loughlin.
-Then enroll in the catechetical sessions which are held on Tuesday evenings (7:00 p.m.) from September through Pentecost (usually May or early June).
+Talk to one of the priests here at St. Cecilia or the director of the OCIA program, Sister Claire.
+Then enroll in the catechetical sessions which are held on Wednesday evenings in English (6:00 p.m.) and on Sunday mornings in Spanish (11:15 a.m.)

-At these sessions, the priests and lay people present the teachings of the Church about God, our relationship with Him, the Sacraments, Catholic liturgies, the hierarchy of the Church, …
+At these sessions, you will be presented with the teachings of the Church about God, our relationship with Him, the Sacraments, Catholic liturgies, and the hierarchy of the Church.

 May I bring my spouse or friend?